Skip to Main Content

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits through the China Film Administration and regional film bureaus.
-Foreign productions require a Chinese production partner and multi-agency approvals.
-We handle all documentation, liaison with local authorities, and compliance requirements.
+Yes, our location managers set up every filming permit through the China Film Administration and regional film bureaus.
+Foreign shoots need a Chinese production partner and multi-agency approvals.
+Our team handles all records, liaison with local authorities, and compliance needs.

 What about heritage sites and protected locations?

-We specialize in managing complex locations including the Forbidden City, Great Wall, and other sites under the State Administration of Cultural Heritage.
-These require extensive advance permits and local partnership.
-Our managers navigate the multi-layered approval processes efficiently.
+We specialize in managing tricky locations such as the Forbidden City, Great Wall, and other sites under the State Administration of Cultural Heritage.
+These need long advance permits and a local partnership.
+Our managers handle the layered approval steps smoothly.

 How do you handle neighbor and community relations?